hczhcz/Mendel/futureReadme.md

 Mendel is a static typed programming language although it was developed based on JavaScript.
 Mendel is also friendly to JavaScript and C.

+Get to know about the Mendel by visiting our [presentation](http://go.osu.edu/intro2mendel).

 ## Getting  Started

 ### System Requirements

 Currently, the Mendel is complied using node.js.
 Node.js can be downloaded on [Node.js](https://nodejs.org).

+PEG.js

 For Windows user, it might be helpful to have an terminal like [PuTTy](http://www.putty.org/) on your computer.